Zichqec/YAYA_Fundamentals/module_04_functions/04_embedded_elements.md

 [<< Previous lesson](../module_04_functions/03_pure_functions.md)

 There is one more way to call functions that we have not covered yet.
 It is called **embedded elements**, or sometimes **string expansion**.
 In other languages, this is often called **string interpolation**.
-In the English community, it is colloquially known as **envelopes**, though envelope also generally refers to lists of words.
+In the English ukagaka community, it is colloquially known as **envelopes**, though envelope also generally refers to lists of words.
 So, we will avoid that term here.

 First, we will cover what is called a **ranged deployment**.
 In any script enclosed in double quotes, you can write a formula, function, or variable within parenthesis, preceded by a %.
 This will embed the result/returned value within the script.